• Menu

 • Marshmallows and roasting sticks

 Since most resorts feature a fire pit, I hand my kids a fluffy marshmallow to roast at the end of the day.
 Their faces light up after a long day on the slopes.
-As a bonus, a toasted marshmallow can prevent an overly-tired kid from melting down on the mountain.

 Other Things that Make Life Easier